It can take a considerable amount of time and resources to create a new contract once the previous one has expired.

 1. Examine the present contract

-Before you create your extension agreement, read through the original contract and identify any changes you want to make.
+Before creating your extension agreement, review the original contract and identify any changes you wish to make.

 Are the terms and conditions up to date?
 Is there anything in the contract that’s now irrelevant, or is there anything missing from it?

-When you extend a contract, you may as well use it as an opportunity to update the terms and/or make additions to the contract that may be beneficial to the parties involved.
+When you extend a contract, you may use it as an opportunity to update the terms and/or make additions to the agreement that may be beneficial to the parties involved.

-You might even want to remove a clause or condition that you feel is no longer needed.
+You may even want to remove a clause or condition that you no longer consider necessary.

 Also, look at the duration of the original contract.